srini-modus/API-docs/forgot_password.md

 )
 ```

-User clicks on his forgot password hyperlink  - `/api/accounts/forgot_password?token=mnks3K903cBccE_roofibAOzwLlOjfGCxkE-7MBq4m4`
-the querystring `token` is validated against users' reset password token,
+User clicks on his forgot password hyperlink received in email such as `/api/accounts/forgot_password?token=mnks3K903cBccE_roofibAOzwLlOjfGCxkE-7MBq4m4` the querystring `token` is validated against users'
+reset password token in database,

 ```
 url = `"/api/accounts/forgot_password?token=mnks3K903cBccE_roofibAOzwLlOjfGCxkE-7MBq4m4"`
 request = self.factory.get(url)
 ```

-Assuming token is validated and server a response containing `Location` header where the client should redirect to, It is generally a `reset-password` page.
+Assuming token is valid and server successfully sends a response containing `Location` header where the browser
+should redirect to.
+It is generally a `reset-password` page.

 ```
 self.assertIn("Location", response)